MicrosoftDocs/dataexplorer-docs/kusto/query/cross-cluster-or-database-queries.md

 If there's a schema change in the remote cluster, a cached schema might become outdated.
 This can lead to undesired effects, including scenarios where new or deleted columns cause a `Partial query failure`.
 To solve such issues, manually refresh the schema with the [.clear cache remote-schema](../management/clear-cross-cluster-schema-cache.md) command.
 :::moniker-end
 :::moniker range="microsoft-fabric"
-To process a cross-eventhouse or eventhouse to ADX cluster query, the eventhouse that performs the initial query interpretation needs to have the schema of the entities referenced on remote eventhouses or clusters.
+To process a cross-eventhouse or eventhouse-to-ADX cluster query, the eventhouse that performs the initial query interpretation needs to have the schema of the entities referenced on remote eventhouses or clusters.
 To obtain this information, a command is sent to retrieve the schemas, which are then stored in a cache.

 If there's a remote schema change, a cached schema might become outdated.
 This can lead to undesired effects, including scenarios where new or deleted columns cause a `Partial query failure`.
 To solve such issues, manually refresh the schema with the [.clear cache remote-schema](../management/clear-cross-cluster-schema-cache.md) command.
 :::moniker-end